Spanish–Moro conflict: Wars in the 1800s

 A Moro fleet from Tonquil, together with some praus, in 1850, raided the islands of Samar and Camiguin, carrying off 75 natives.
 The old and the children were thrown overboard as useless.
 A Spanish fleet then went to Jolo.
 The place was defended by five cotas or forts.
 It was also fortified by a wall and was well supplied with cannon.
 The population numbered some 7,000 people, of whom 500 were Chinese.
 Two officers sent to arrange an interview were fired upon by Moros after embarking.
 The place was deemed to be too strong for attack by the force present and the Spanish commander decided to return and await reinforcements: but the forts, without notice, opened a general fire upon the fleet at anchor, killing 7 and wounding 4 sailors.
 The fleet replied, but soon returned to Zamboanga.

 The El Cano was sent to Manila with the news.
 Reinforcements arrived and the expedition returned to Jolo, capturing the place after a spirited action.
 The Spanish lost 3 killed and 92 wounded, while the Moros had 300 killed and lost over 100 cannon.

 The fall of Jolo was not without effect.
-Numerous small expeditions to various Mindanao datos and sultans were well received.
+Numerous small expeditions to various Mindanao datus and sultans were well received.
 In April 1850, the governor of Zamboanga went to Jolo, and on the 19th the Spanish flag was raised.
 The same day, in a treaty, the Sultan acknowledged the sovereignty of Spain, and agreed not to make treaties, conventions, and alliances with European powers, companies, persons, corporations, nor with any sultan or chief, and all treaties previously made with other powers were declared null and void.
 The Sultan also agreed to use no flag but that of Spain, and the Spanish governor guaranteed to respect the religion of the Moros.
 Piracy was also declared to be prohibited.
-A salary of 1,500 pesos was allowed to the Sultan, 600 pesos to 3 datos, and 360 pesos to the "sheriff" for his services to the Spanish Government.
+A salary of 1,500 pesos was allowed to the Sultan, 600 pesos to 3 datus, and 360 pesos to the "sheriff" for his services to the Spanish Government.
 This treaty was dated and signed April 19, 1851.

 Notwithstanding the promises of the Sultan, pirate vessels continued to scour the remote parts of the archipelago.
 Five small Spanish vessels encountered a Moro fleet of 4 praus on the southwest coast of Paragna.
 One of the Spanish vessels was blown up, but the pirates were defeated with a loss of 100 dead.
 The Spaniards lost 14 killed and 12 wounded, but rescued 20 captives from the Moros.